by Simon Lord

 Deciding to leave the city is one thing – deciding where to go is another matter entirely.
 Some people will choose to move to areas where they have family or other connections, which can be an important factor in feeling at home in a new community.
 Lifestyle preferences are also important: if you want to be near good beaches, or good fishing, or ski fields or hunting, this needs to play a part, too.

 As networking is an important factor in growing many businesses, it can be an advantage to know people in the area you are moving to, whether through existing family, children’s activities, sports or hobbies.
-On the other hand, as many franchisees have found, operating the local café or cleaning business or art class can be a great way of getting to know people and making new friends.
+On the other hand, as many franchisees have found, operating the local café or cleaning business can be a great way of getting to know people and making new friends.

 Is it a good fit?